tnieuwe/HPAStainR/README.md

 # HPAStain.R

-HPAStain.R is an R based package/Shiny app used to query the Human Protein Atlas for staining data.
+HPAStain.R is an R package/[Shiny app](https://32tim32.shinyapps.io/HPAStainR/) used to query the Human Protein Atlas for staining data.
 The purpose of this tool is to test if a list of proteins/genes is associated with a certain cell type in a HPA tested tissue.
 E.g. you have a list of protein coding genes from a differential expression single cell analysis and want to see if these proteins are associated with a known cell type.
 Instead of querying HPA multiple times you can load your list in HPAStainR which will return a ranked table of the cell types with the most protein staining.

 This is my first time developing a package on Github, any and all feedback is appreciated!

 ## Getting Started

 HPAStainR in its current form is a online Shiny app and R package.
-The package is not available on CRAN or Bioconductor, but that is our next step, until then feel free to download the binary from the github and install it.
+The package is not available on CRAN or Bioconductor, but that is our next step, until then feel free to download the binary from the github or us `devtools` to install it.

 Run the below R code to install the package using the `devtools` library.